Befox/cdav/README.md

 Enable CDav module in Interfaces Modules list.

-It would add a link in Agenda left menu and in Contacts left menu to access DAV URLs.
+It would add a link in Agenda left menu and in Contacts left menu to access DAV / ICS URLs.

 Use these URLs in your CardDAV or CalDAV client software.